-With 12,483 hectares in its land bank as of June 30, 2021, Ayala Land believes that it has sufficient properties for development in the next 25 years.
+With 12,483 hectares in its land bank as of December 31, 2021, Ayala Land believes that it has sufficient properties for development in the next 25 years.

-Nevertheless, the Company continues to seek new opportunities for additional, large-scale, master-planned developments in order to replenish its inventory and provide investors with an entry point into attractive long-term value propositions.
-The focus is on acquiring key sites in the Mega Manila area and other geographies with progressive economies that offer attractive potential and where projected value appreciation will be fastest.
+While the Company is not currently engaged in any negotiations involving property acquisition, it continues to seek new opportunities for additional, large-scale, mixed-used and sustainable estates which serve as platforms for Ayala Land's property development and commercial leasing projects, in order to replenish its inventory and provide investors with an entry point into attractive long-term value propositions.
+The focus is on acquiring key sites in the Mega Manila area and other geographies in Luzon, Visayas and Mindanao with progressive economies that offer attractive potential and where projected value appreciation will be fastest., The Company estimates the aggregate costs of acquisition per year to be between ₱10.0 to ₱15.0 billion, depending on the opportunities that may arise and negotiations with third parties.
+This will be funded by combination of internally generated funds and/or other credit facilities available to the group which may include bank borrowings, as the Issuer may consider commercially favorable at the relevant time.